jakoblrosen/minigit/readme.md

 ### Init ###

-When initializing MiniGit, you will be asked to provide a size for the hash table.
-A smaller hash table will be less intensive on memory, however a larger hash table will reduce collisions and get you closer to a perfect O(1) search time.
-It is also recommended that you choose a prime number for your table size as these have been shown to reduce collisions.
+When initializing MiniGit, the hash table is set to 5 as a defualt.
+A smaller hash table will be less intensive on memory, while a larger hash table will reduce collisions and get you closer to a perfect O(1) search time.
+Prime numbers also tend to reduce collisions.
+In a future version, it can be implemented for the user to choose their own hash table size.

 ### Add ###